Mineral Spirits vs. Acetone: What’s the Difference?

 These factors are not a huge deal—pretty much every cleaning product/solvent comes with similar risks.
 However, if you have a house with pets or children, you will need to be mindful of where you store your acetone.

-Ultimately, this will be a good product for anyone that needs to keep a powerful solvent on hand.
+Ultimately, this will be a good product for anyone who needs to keep a powerful solvent on hand.

 Mineral Spirits vs Acetone: Which one is right for you?